 Throughout the year, leading companies visit the department to give presentations on the Applications of Computing in Industry.
 Many of these are on AI, and are a great opportunity to learn about the relevance and application of what you are studying, and speak directly with people working on industrial applications.
 We also have dedicated extracurricular tutorials on Machine Learning from guest lecturers, and a seminar series on Applications of AI which has included talks on subjects ranging from state-of-the combinations of machine learning with symbolic AI, to the ethical implications of using AI to extend human cognition.

-Applicants for this degree must possess the equivalent of a first-class UK degree in Mathematics, Physics, Engineering or other degrees with substantial mathematics content.
+Applicants for this degree must possess a degree in mathematics, physics, or branches of engineering, economics or other disciplines with a substantial mathematics content.
 See MSc AI detailed entry requirements for more details.

 The MSc in Artificial Intelligence consists of six compulsory modules (inculding the individual project or internship) and five chosen modules.
 For the chosen modules, students select at least four from the list of selective modules, at most one from the list of optional modules, summing to five in total.
-The group project mostly runs in the spring term; the individual project mostly runs over the summer.
+The group project mostly runs in the spring term; the individual project or internship runs over the summer.